-Before I get to my notes I do want to first put out there that I’m totally buying the next Scott Lynch book.
+Before I get to my notes I do want to first put out there that I’m with zero hesitation buying the next Scott Lynch book.
 I get down with the Gentlemen Bastards and I role with Scott Lynch lit against all comers everywhere no matter how strange the horizons.
 Okay here we go.

-– what do these 2 threads have to do with each other?
+– what do these 2 story threads have to do with each other?

 – Chewie is losing a lot of screen time to Sabetha.